FASHION: Functional and Attack graph Secured HybrId Optimization of virtualized Networks: Optimization Model

 Now we have obtained a linear formulation for the most effective attack path, but there is one more issue to address.
 The formulation is a maximization that we will be minimizing when synthesizing network configurations.
 Formulating this problem as a min-max is not desirable, so instead of solving the above maximization problem to find the most effective attack path, we will instead solve its \textit{dual}, which is a minimization problem with the same optimal solution.
 The dual model is given below.

 Note that because of the ability to deploy network defenses, we can apply $\log(\cdot)$ to equation~\ref{probRed} to obtain:

 Since we apply $\log$ to the probabilities, we cannot have an exploit with a probability of zero.
 Thus we use a very small number $\epsilon$ to model the scenario where network defenses reduce the likelihood of an exploit to zero.
-In particular, this is how completely severing host-to-host communications in the network can cut edges incident to network reachability exploits in the attack graph.
-Now that we have formulated the most effective attack path as a minimization problem, it can be incorporated directly into the objective function of our overall minimization problem. \\ \textbf{Objective} \\ The objective function in this model is comprised of two components, a functionality cost and a security cost.
-Below we give the expression for the functionality score $\mathcal{O}_f$.
+In particular, this is how completely severing host-to-host communications in the network can cut arcs incident to network reachability exploits in the attack graph.
+Now that we have formulated a minimization problem here, it can be incorporated directly into the objective function of our overall minimization problem as the security cost due the most effective attack path, $\mathcal{O}_p$,

-The first term yields a credit for routing good flows through the network from their source to their destination and is scaled by the assigned value of the flow.
-The second term describes the cost incurred by routing flows though the network based on the cost of the links use to carry each flow. \\ The security score is comprised of three pieces: \begin{itemize} \item cost of deploying network defenses \item risk due to attack graph reachability \item risk due to the most effective attack path. \end{itemize} The cost incurred from network defenses, $\mathcal{O}_{d}$, is below.

-The first two terms describe the cost paid for deploying flow-specific and traffic-specific firewalls, respectively.
-The third term gives a penalty per unique network device deploying any kind of firewall and its a way to reduce network complexity by encouraging the concentration of multiple firewalls to a few devices. \\ The risk due to attack graph reachability, $\mathcal{O}_{r}$, considers which capabilites an attacker can reach and yields the appropriate cost for allowing the attacker to gain these capabilities.